STAT545-UBC/STAT545-UBC-original-website/automation04_make-activity.md

 ### Set up a new RStudio Project (and Git repo)

-In Rstudio: *File > New Project > New Directory > Empty Project.* If you're a Git user, we strongly encourage you to click on "Create a git repository."
+In RStudio: *File > New Project > New Directory > Empty Project.* If you're a Git user, we strongly encourage you to click on "Create a git repository."

 This project will be useful as a reference in the future, so give it an informative name and location.
 If you're a GitHub user, you may want to push it there as well.

-Git(Hub) users: from here on out, we assume you will be commiting at regular intervals.
+Git(Hub) users: from here on out, we assume you will be committing at regular intervals.
 At key points, we explicitly prompt you to commit.

 Configure this RStudio Project to work with `make`.
 Consult the [`make` test drive](automation03_make-test-drive.html) for details: